noelniles/convene/README.md

 ## What's going on here.
 This program generates a number of agents at random locations.
 All the agents have a common destination.
 The first problem...
-1. Given the agents have a different speed calculate the time each one should leave in order to arrive at a common meeting point.
+### Phase 1
+**Given:**
+1. n agents with different speeds and locations
+2. A common meeting destination
+3. A time that all the agents should meet

+**Find:**
+When each agents should leave to meet at the destination at the same time.